avatar-kaleb/kalebmckelvey-site/blog/to-get-what-you-want-ask-for-it-meeting-two-of-my-role-models-joshua-kennon-and-his-husband-aaron-in-la.md

 "I'll be working on PPO and helping with the development, and heard there was an app-studio happening to kick it off.
 Do you think this is something I should be going to?"

-Without missing a beat, he responded with something along the lines of: "Do you want to go and do you think you should be for a successful rotation?"
+Without missing a beat, he responded with something along the lines of: "Do you want to go and do you think you should be to start off a successful rotation?"

 I quickly let him know that I would like to go and felt it made sense to.